Beginner learning award travel using points to book flights online with credit card

 A successful award travel booking is a disciplined, five-step process.
 Follow these steps in order, and you will avoid the most common beginner mistakes and dramatically increase your chances of success.

 Now that you have a goal, you need the right fuel.
 As our table above shows, flexible bank points are king.
-If your goal is to fly to Europe, earning Chase Ultimate Rewards points is a fantastic strategy because Chase partners with several airline programs that fly there, such as United, Air France/KLM, and Virgin Atlantic.
 Earning a welcome bonus from a card like the Chase Sapphire Preferred is the single fastest way to accumulate a large balance and kickstart your award travel journey.

 This is the “search” phase and the most challenging part of this booking guide.
 You must find a “saver” award seat—the lowest-priced award ticket offered by the airline.
-The best way to start is by using the website of a major airline that has a user-friendly search engine, like United.com.
+A great place to start is United.com.
 Even if you plan to fly on a partner like Swiss, you can use United’s website to see if that Swiss flight has a saver seat available.
-Finding availability is a game of patience and flexibility; be prepared to check different dates.
+Finding availability is a game of patience and flexibility.

-This is the most critical step in all of award travel.
-Once you find an available saver award seat, proceed through the booking process right up to the final payment screen to confirm it’s real.
-Now, and only now, do you log into your bank’s portal (e.g., Chase) and transfer the exact number of points to the airline program you need (e.g., United).
+This is the most critical step.
+Once you find an available saver award seat, proceed through the booking process right up to the final payment screen.
+Now, and only now, do you log into your bank’s portal and transfer the exact number of points needed.
 Point transfers are irreversible.
 Transferring before confirming availability is a catastrophic mistake, which we cover in depth in our Guide to the #1 Transfer Mistake.

-Once you’ve confirmed that the points have arrived in your airline account (most transfers are instant), immediately return to the airline website and complete the booking.
-You’ll pay with your newly transferred miles and a small amount of cash for the taxes and fees.
-Once you receive a confirmation email with a 13-digit ticket number, you have successfully completed your first award travel booking.
-Congratulations!
+Once the points arrive in your airline account (most transfers are instant), immediately return to the airline website and complete the booking.
+You’ll pay with your miles and a small amount for taxes and fees.
+Once you receive a confirmation email with a ticket number, you have successfully completed your first award travel booking!

 Realistic Math Examples: The Power of Award Travel